acabitorg/yamlquotes/README.md

 * Book press (200+ lbs of weights or screw clamps)
 * Optional: Paper guillotine

-## Notes about my research into PDF booklet conversion
+## PDF booklet conversion research notes

 * `pdfbook2` is just a python wrapper for `pdfjam`.
 I ended up not using it.